This document describes the advantages and the basic idea behind smart passes.

 By having a digital authorization for participants of the event some more interesting things get possible.
 Imagine events where you can vote for light, music or other things with your pass - even after entering the event.
-You do not leave the secret on the door - you just show you have the secret and keep it.
+You do not leave the secret on the door.
+You just show you have the secret and keep it.
+The key can also be used allow you get get insurance for the ticket e.g. with a etherisc contract for flights.
+This makes abuse of the insurance by the oracle/data-provider harder.
+Also is more effective against abusing the insurance for gambling than the checkbox etherrisc uses currently.
 Another idea that emerged in the context of DevCon3 would be to have a chat that can only be accessed by participants of the event.

 You could create smart contracts for selling smart passes that favor people that bought a pass last year - e.g. give them some automatic discount.

 You can leverage music ( or artist in general )-related contracts - e.g. ujomusic to verify that the concert ticket you buy will really bring you the pleasure of listening to the music you like.
 Or make promo actions like automatically yielding one smart pass when you buy like 5 albums of an artist.